briansworth/briansworth.github.io/_posts/2017-3-25-Build-VM-With-PowerShell.md

 Wi-Fi                     Intel(R) Centrino(R) Wireless-N 2230         15 Up
 ```

+The external virtual switch will need to use a physical network adapter in order to access my network and everything on it.
-Since I'm on a laptop, I will be using my **Wi-Fi** adapter.
+Since I'm on a laptop, I am using my **Wi-Fi** network adapter.
+So specifying 'Wi-Fi' as the network adapter to use for the external virtual switch should work fine.

 *NOTE: You can see that my ethernet port is not plugged in: Status 'Disconnected', and that my 'internal' virtual switch shows up in this list.*

 ```powershell
 $adapterName='Wi-Fi'